The International Capital Markets Review: Portugal

 The PRIIPs Regulation pursues the objective of increasing the transparency and comparability of investment products through the issue of a standardised short-form disclosure document – the PRIIPs key information document (KID) – thereby making it easier for retail investors to understand and compare the key features, risks and costs of different products within the PRIIPs scope.

-Law No. 35/2018 was used to implement the PRIIPs Regulation in national law in Portugal.
-The new regime defines, inter alia:
+Annex II to Law No. 35/2018 was used to further regulate the application of the PRIIPs Regulation in Portugal and defines, inter alia:

 - the competent supervisory authorities, depending on the nature of the investment product in question (the CMVM, the Bank of Portugal or the ASF);

-- a prohibition on the advertising of PRIIPs without the prior approval of the competent supervisory authority;
+- a prohibition on the advertising of PRIIPs without the prior approval of the marketing materials by the competent supervisory authority;

 - a prohibition on making the execution of deposit contracts dependent upon the acquisition of financial instruments, insurance contracts or other financial savings and investment products that do not ensure the invested capital at all times; and

-- the obligation to notify the competent supervisory authority of the PRIIP-related KID prior to the date it will become available to the public or modified.
+- the obligation to notify the competent supervisory authority of the PRIIP-related KID prior to the date on which it will become available to the public or it is amended.

-The PRIIPs Regulation has to be read in conjunction with Law No. 35/2018 and CMVM Regulation 8/2018, which applies exclusively to PRIIPs (whose issuance, trading or provision of consulting services is supervised by the CMVM) and which regulates PRIIPs information and trading obligations, specifically:
+The PRIIPs Regulation must be read in conjunction with Annex II to Law No. 35/2018 and CMVM Regulation 8/2018, the latter applying exclusively to PRIIPs whose issuance, trading or provision of consulting services is supervised by the CMVM and regulating PRIIPs information and trading obligations, specifically:

 - the information to be made available;